bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

 Where Web Pages are stored
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The page that is displayed is either stored in the :ref:`cms` or
+The page that is displayed is stored in the
-in the :ref:`web content folder <html-content-in-the-web-content-folder>`
+:ref:`web content folder <html-content-in-the-web-content-folder>`
 of the project.

-All content objects that can be downloaded can be used,
-especially the :ref:`cms-content-object-types` and
-:ref:`JSP <cms-content-object-types>` types, but also some
-:ref:`Document <cms-content-object-types>` (e.g. HTML, PDF or
-Plain Text) and other types are working.

 Pages in the web content folder can be stored in any hierarchy below the
 project's web content folder (it is not allowed to use or reference